zecellomaster/the-projection-room/README.md

 <meta property="og:url" content="https://theprforecast.com/">

 # Home Page
 Welcome to the main page of The Projection Room Forecast!
 Here you will find our previous and current projects.
+Just click on the image links to check them out.

 [!["2021 Georgia Runoffs Forecast"][1]][2]